openyou/emokit/README.md

 The C library is backed by hidapi, and should work on any platform that hidapi also works on.

-The Python library is currently broken.
-Fix it!

 Information
 ===========